schmidtwmark/qnd/presentations/day0.md

 - Fun
     - Creative problem solving
-    - Satisfaction
+        - Every program is a puzzle
-    - Art + expression
+    - Artistic expression

 ---
 # Why CS?

-- Career
+- Great Careers
+    - You should be thinking about career options
+    - Software engineers are in high demand
-    - High demand, well paying jobs
+        - High pay, great benefits
-    - Differentiator for any field
+- Differentiator for any field!

 ---

 # Why CS?

 - Understanding
-- Massive changes coming
+    - Huge societal impacts of technology
+    - Protection from scams and bad actors
+- Problem Solving Skills
-    - AI
+    - Critical thinking
-    - AR / VR

 <!-- -->
 <!-- Even if you're not a computer person or a science person, you might find you enjoy the problem solving aspects! -->